 And then Guy found out how much money he owed in taxes due to a filing error.
 He owed to the IRS for more than $8,597!

 “I wasn’t making enough to pay that kind of money back right away,” he says.
 “After the car accident and the storm, I wasn’t even financially stable enough to set up a payment plan.”

 Hoping to find better luck in Arizona, Guy finally left to join his brother, living with him to keep expenses down.
 Guy worked a series of jobs through a temporary staffing company, earning enough to start getting back on his feet.

 “That’s when I received the first wage garnishment notice from the IRS.”

 Guy spoke to his brother’s tax accountant, who recommended he call Stop IRS Debt immediately.
 It only took one phone call with the company’s tax experts to put Guy’s mind at ease.

-Stop IRS Debt is one of the most trusted names in tax debt relief.
-The company has helped resolve over $1 billion in tax debt.
+Stop IRS Debt is one of the most trusted names in back tax assistance.
+The company has helped resolve over $1 billion in back taxes.